nxskok/stad29-notes/slides_d29.md

 ```
 \normalsize

-## Comments
+## Comments xxx

-P-value is very small, but adjusted one not as small as before because of *autocorrelation* (see later).
-Idea: observations close together in time are correlated with each other, so observations not independent.
-This is correction for that.
+- Standard Mann-Kendall assumes observations *independent*.
+- Observations close together in time often *correlated* with each other.
+- Correlation of time series "with itself" called **autocorrelation**.
+- Adjusted P-value above is correction for autocorrelation.

 ## Examining rate of change